ocxtal/minialign/README.md

 ## Copyright and license

-The original source codes of the minimap program are developed by Heng Li and licensed under MIT, modified by Hajime Suzuki.
-The other codes, libgaba and ptask, is added by Hajime Suzuki.
-The whole repository, except for the pictures in the gallery section, is licensed under MIT, following the original one.
+The original source codes of the minimap program were developed by Heng Li and licensed under MIT, modified by Hajime Suzuki.
+The other codes, libgaba and ptask, were added by Hajime Suzuki.
+The whole repository except for the pictures in the gallery section (content of pic directory) is licensed under MIT, following that of the original repository.